Analysis | What can the U.S. do to stop Russia?

 Russia is already the most-sanctioned nation in the world, according to Castellum.ai, a global database that tracks sanctions.
 The U.S. is leading on this front.
 It has banned imports of Russian oil, something Biden was initially reluctant to do because it would raise gas and energy prices in America.

 The U.S. has sanctioned all 10 of Russia’s largest banks so that these financial institutions are more or less cut off from Western markets.
-They’ve made it harder for American companies to do trade with Russia, and they’ve blocked American companies from doing business with Russia in major sectors of Russia’s economy.
+They’ve made it harder for American companies to trade with Russia, and they’ve blocked American companies from doing business with Russia in major sectors of Russia’s economy.
 And they’ve sanctioned more than two dozen Russian oligarchs (who are often storing Russian President Vladimir Putin’s own wealth, said Brooke Harrington, who studies the ultrarich at Dartmouth University).

 “It has caused the Russian economy to, quite frankly, crater,” Biden has said of the sanctions already in place.